 The City of Monterey is a key partner of the Trust and the fishing community.
 The City's 2013 Fishing Community Sustainability Plan and 2016 Waterfront Improvement Plan both highlight the City's goals to preserve and support the fishing industry.
 Using Tidelands Trust Funds, the City has helped anchor important and historic groundfish fishing rights in this community.
 The local fishermen who sold their fishing rights have first right of refusal to lease them, with the option to buy them back within ten years.
 In doing this, the City has ensured that these fishermen will have continued access to these fishing rights, and that our community will benefit from this fishery for generations to come.
 The Trust manages the City's fishing rights on behalf of the City.

 Marine Resource Education Program West

-The Trust has been working with the Gulf of Maine Research Institute & other West Coast partners on the Marine Resource Education Program (MPREP).
+Since 2016, the Trust has been partnering with the Gulf of Maine Research Institute, NOAA Fisheries, and other West Coast partners on the Marine Resource Education Program (MREP).
 MREP brings fishermen, scientists & regulators together in a series of three-day workshops, to help fishermen better understand & engage in the fisheries management process.

 CALIFORNIA community quota fund (CQF) NETWORK